Queering Family Photography

 Queering Family Photography draws from The Family Camera Network, which is collecting queer and trans family photos and oral histories about them with a focus on migration and racialization, the Canadian Lesbian and Gay Archives, and the Two-Spirited Collection from the University of Winnipeg.
 The show is supported by the Social Science and Humanities Research Council of Canada.

 Sat., Apr.
-28, 2018, 3pm-5pm: Exhibit openings for Queering Family Photography and Sunil Gupta: Friends and Lovers exhibitions at Stephen Bulger Gallery, 1356 Dundas St W, Toronto, Ontario
+28, 2018, 2pm-5pm: Exhibit openings for Queering Family Photography and Friends and Lovers - Coming Out in Montreal in the 70s exhibitions at Stephen Bulger Gallery, 1356 Dundas St W, Toronto, Ontario